 - Repeat until all user password usage is mitigated.

-- Validate all workflows do not need passwords.
+- Validate that none of the workflows need passwords.

 - Awareness campaign and user education.

-- Including remaining users that fit the work persona.
+- Include remaining users who fit the work persona.

-- Validate all users of the work personas do not need passwords.
+- Validate that none of the users of the work personas need passwords.

 - Configure user accounts to disallow password authentication.

-After successfully moving a work persona to password-less, you can prioritize the remaining work personas, and repeat the process.
+After successfully moving a work persona to password freedom, you can prioritize the remaining work personas and repeat the process.

-THe first step to password-less is providing an alternative to passwords.
+The first step to password freedom is providing an alternative to passwords.
 Windows 10 provides an affordable and easy in-box alternative to passwords, Windows Hello for Business, a strong, two-factor authentication to Azure Active Directory and Active Directory.

 Identify test users that represent the targeted work persona

-A successful transition to password-less heavily relies on user acceptance testing.
-It is impossible for you to know how every work persona goes about their day-to-day activities, or to accurately validate them.
-You need to enlist the help of users that fit the targeted work persona.
+A successful transition relies on user acceptance testing.
+It is impossible for you to know how every work persona goes about their day-to-day activities, or how to accurately validate them.
+You need to enlist the help of users who fit the targeted work persona.
 You only need a few users from the targeted work persona.
 As you cycle through step 2, you may want to change a few of the users (or add a few) as part of your validation process.

 Deploy Windows Hello for Business to test users

 Next, you will want to plan your Windows Hello for Business deployment.
-Your test users will need an alternative way to sign-in during step 2 of the password-less journey.
-Use the Windows Hello for Business Planning Guide to help learn which deployment is best for your environment.
+Your test users will need an alternative way to sign-in during step 2 of the journey to becoming passwordless.
+Use the Windows Hello for Business Planning Guide to help learning which deployment is best suited for your environment.
 Next, use the Windows Hello for Business deployment guides to deploy Windows Hello for Business.

 There are many different ways to connect a device to Azure.
 Deployments may vary based on how the device is joined to Azure Active Directory.
 Review your planning guide and deployment guide to ensure additional infrastructure is not needed for an additional Azure joined devices.

-Validate password and Windows Hello for Business work
+Validate that passwords and Windows Hello for Business work

 In this first step, passwords and Windows Hello for Business must coexist.
 You want to validate that while your targeted work personas can sign in and unlock using Windows Hello for Business, but they can also sign-in, unlock, and use passwords as needed.
 Reducing the user-visible password surface too soon can create frustration and confusion with your targeted user personas.